Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Nontrivial disordered phases

 Let us now consider the nontrivial disordered phase arising from spontaneously breaking this generalized symmetry.
 It is usually believed that the disordered phase of such a $S^2$ nonlinear ${\si}$-model is a trivial phase described by a product state.
 But such a result is correct only if the singularities are proliferated in the disordered phase.
 Otherwise, the disordered phase is nontrivial.
 As we will now show, the disordered phase of the singularity-free ${S^2}$ nonlinear ${\si}$-model has two gapless modes---a gapless scalar and an emergent photon---and is described by massless axion electrodynamics.

-We show this by constructing a low-energy effective field theory describing the nontrivial disordered phase.
-We motivate the correct low-energy degrees of freedom by considering the ${\mathbb{C}\mathbb{P}^1}$ presentation of the model.
-In particular, we will use that in the ${\mathbb{C}\mathbb{P}^1}$ presentation, the homotopy classes ${\pi_2(S^2) \simeq \Z}$ are characterized by the Chern number of the $U(1)$-bundle,
+We show this by constructing a low-energy effective field theory of 3+1D $S^2$ non-linear $\si$-model describing the nontrivial disordered phase.
+We first replace the target space $S^2$ by its 3rd Postnikov stage $S^2_{\tau\leq 3} = \cB_{c_4}( 0,\Z,\Z)$.
+By replacing $S^2$ with $S^2_{\tau\leq 3}$, we describe the singularity-free disordered phase of the non-linear $\si$ model in which the $3\text{-}\mathsf{Rep}(\mathbb{G}^{(3)})$ symmetry is maximally spontaneously broken.
+The non-linear $\si$-model is now described by the following path integral